munawarb/Treasure-Hunt/README.md

  ##### 4.44
  - The game loop is now much cleaner and no longer runs every tenth of a second.
 The slow frame rate would force the player to slow down so the game could update the state ([#4](../../issues/4))
+ - When the player holds down an arrow key, the character will move steadily in that direction as opposed to taking only one step ([#3](../../issues/3))

  ##### 4.42 11/13/2018
  - Treasure Hunt now has an auto updater, and the window layout has been fixed ([#2](../../issues/2))